 Q: Do you have any advice for writers?

-I have an entire section of this website devoted to advice for writers!
+I have a section of this website devoted to advice for writers.

 Q: Do you really know the Grace children?
 Can I have their address?